JCMexplains/writing-for-success-2023/textbook.md

 Have you seen an attention-grabbing story on your local news channel?
-Many current issues appear on television, in magazines, and on the Internet.
+Many current issues appear on television, in magazines, and on the internet.
 These can all provide inspiration for your writing.

 ### Reading